On the symplectic geometry of branched hyperbolic surfaces in genus two: Bow-tie representations

 For coherence, we want all the branched hyperbolic structures produced by the cut-and-paste method described above to be attached to the ``same'' topological surface of genus $2$.
-In other words, we want all branched hyperbolic structures coming from the gluing of two slit tori to be homeomorphic, up to isotopy, in a canonical way.
+In other words, we want all branched hyperbolic structures coming from the gluing of a slit tori assembly to be homeomorphic, up to isotopy, in a canonical way.
 We can achieve this as follows.

 Let $(\Sigma,a,b)$ be a framed hyperbolic cone torus with cone data $(p,\beta)$.
 A slit on $\Sigma$ always entirely lies in the closure of one hemitorus by Definition~\ref{defn:slit}.
 We will consider the case where slits lie in the closure of the northern hemitorus.
 We can turn the geodesic representatives of $a$ and $b$ into loops $\mathfrak{a}$ and $\mathfrak{b}$ based at $p$ by traveling positively along the equator from $p$ until we first encounter those geodesics, then looping along the geodesics once, and coming back to $p$ by traveling negatively along the equator.
 We illustrate the resulting loops on Figure~\ref{fig:curves-a-b}.
 Note that the loops $\mathfrak{a}$ and $\mathfrak{b}$ always avoid meeting any slit in the northern hemitorus (except at $p$) as long as the slit does not run positively along the equator (i.e.~$\phi=\beta/2$).
 When $\phi=\beta/2$, we push the initial and final segments of $\mathfrak{a}$ and $\mathfrak{b}$ into the southern hemisphere to avoid overlapping the slit.
-The homotopy classes of $\mathfrak{a}$ and $\mathfrak{b}$ are two elements of $\pi_1(\Sigma,p)$, which we abusively denote by $a$ and $b$.
-Those two homotopy classes form our preferred geometric presentation of $\pi_1(\Sigma,p)$.
+The homotopy classes of $\mathfrak{a}$ and $\mathfrak{b}$ are generators of $\pi_1(\Sigma,p)$, which we abusively denote by $a$ and $b$.
 Note that the loop $[\mathfrak{a},\mathfrak{b}]$ is homotopic relative to $p$ to the equator of $\Sigma$ with matching orientations by Definition~\ref{def:equator}.
 When we cut $\Sigma$ along a slit in its norther hemisphere, the loop based at $p$ obtained by following the left lip of the slit and going back to $p$ along the right lip is also homotopic relative to $p$ to both $[\mathfrak{a},\mathfrak{b}]$ and the equator of $\Sigma$.